 Women are half of the population and deliver most of the work in the sector.
 Thus, we focus on the largest under-represented group in the leadership of these organisations for which data is available.
-We also want more diversity in terms of age, sexual orientation, religion, social background or nationality in the management and governance levels of civil society and want to contribute to this necessary cultural change with our initiative.
-With other activities such as The Feminist Leadership Project and the Action Circle, we advocate for an intersectional approach in our sector.
+As a first step towards intersectionality the FAIR SHARE Monitor 2021 will be collecting data on the number of Black, Brown and Indigenous women and women of colour.
+We understand that more diversity in terms of age, race, sexual orientation, religion, social background or nationality in the management and governance levels of civil society is vital for a credible sector and want to contribute to this necessary cultural change with our initiative.
+Therefore we also advocate for an intersectional approach in our sector with other activities, such as the Feminist Leadership Project and the Action Circle.

 Our ambition is to reach the entire sector working on social justice, human rights and gender equality; including foundations, social businesses and other actors.
 Our leaders also come from a variety of backgrounds, for example women entrepreneurs.
-As we expand the Monitor, more organisation types will be featured successively to also reflect our ambition in the Monitor.
+As we expand the Monitor, we will feature more organisation types to reflect this ambition.

 Having commenced in March 2019, the FAIR SHARE Monitor will be updated annually towards 2030.
 We aim to expand the FAIR SHARE Monitor to other countries in the coming years.
-In addition, we want to work with the committed organisations on shared strategies, best practice and peer exchange around gender equality and feminist leadership.
+In addition, we want to work with the committed organisations on shared strategies, best practise and peer exchange when it comes to gender equality and Feminist Leadership.

-The foundation and start-up phase of our organization was supported by the feminist philanthropist Ise Bosch.
-Our work in Germany is supported by the campact Demokratie-Stiftung.
-So far, most of those involved have worked for the association on a voluntary basis.
+The foundation and start-up phase of our organisation was supported by the feminist philanthropist Ise Bosch.
+Our work in Germany is supported by the Demokratie-Stiftung Campact, the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth as well as the Heinrich Böll Foundation, who has supported our work of the Action Circle.
+So far, most of those involved have worked for the association on a voluntary basis